-When most people purchase CBD oil, they may be unaware of the best way to get the most out of their product, but most instructions will highlight that they need to drop it under their tongue.
-But why?
-Well, this is called sublingual (meaning placing under the tongue) and it is mainly due to the greater absorption rate.
+If you’re purchasing your first ever CBD oil, you may be unaware of the best way to get the most out of the product, but most instructions will highlight that they need to drop it under their tongue.
+So why is this?
+Well, this is called sublingual (meaning placing under the tongue) and it is due to the greater absorption rate after consumption.

 By using the dropper right under your tongue, it can enter the bloodstream quicker and is more likely to still hold its bioavailability.
 The jury is out whether orally consuming does damage the bioavailability during the digestion stage, but you rest more assured with sublingual consumption.

 Most rudimental studies claim that simply swallowing the CBD oil rather than sublingual consumption would lead to a 50-80% less bioavailability.
 You want to ensure as much as possible interacts with your endocannabinoid system, so you can reap the benefits.